 All of that money, all of that time, all the opportunities we’ve passed up are sunk costs.
 They all whisper to us, “Shouldn’t we be doing more with this?
 Nobody’s seen my legs yet this summer.
 Those boots are just sitting in the closet.
 I spent an hour getting my makeup and now I’m going to take a few selfies and wipe it off?”

 This concludes the sixth installment of the Slippery Slope.
-You can wait for the next installment, or read on in the full article.
+You can read the next installment, or read on in the full article.